|MEETING PLACE:||Mountain Village Resort, 3 Eva Falls Avenue, Stanley, ID 83278|

 The scenery of the Main is distinct from that of the Middle Fork.
 On the Main we’re traveling through the 2.3 million-acre Frank Church River of No Return Wilderness.
 This broad canyon is heavily forested with towering pines and conifers and, early in the season, blanketed with vibrant wildflowers.
 We may be welcomed to the Main by a family of otters swimming near our boats, a herd of bighorn sheep scaling a steep canyon wall, a giant elk or moose wading in the shallows, or if we’re lucky, a black bear standing sentinel on shore.

-As we journey into the pristine heart of the Frank Church, each day brings new discoveries: exciting rapids like Salmon Falls, Big Mallard and Growler, historical sites such as Buckskin Bill’s homestead and Jim Moore’s place (maybe you’ll find the fortune he buried in the hillside!), and perhaps we’ll stop for a short hike to Barth Hot Springs.
-Avid hikers may enjoy a challenging climb to Rabbit Point, where the beautiful views are well worth the effort of getting there.
+As we journey into the pristine heart of the Frank Church, each day brings new discoveries: exciting rapids like Five Mile, Big Mallard and Elkhorn, historical sites such as Buckskin Bill’s homestead and Jim Moore’s place (maybe you’ll find the fortune he buried in the hillside!), and perhaps we’ll stop for a short hike to Barth Hot Springs or the peaceful Yew Grove.
 The fishing is excellent during these days, and on trips in July and August, warm air and water temperatures encourage frequent refreshing dips in the river.

 On our final day, as the Main Salmon River begins to parallel the forest service road, we conclude our adventure.
 Bidding farewell to the river and our guides, we’ll take a two-hour drive to McCall, where a lovely resort town awaits us.
 You’ll want to spend the night, or even a few days, in McCall to enjoy its beautiful natural setting on the shores of Payette Lake and its authentic small-town Idaho charm.